Mary Kitson Award

 Judges

-The Judging panel comprises the Law Society President, Law Society female Vice President, Chair of the Women Lawyers' Committee and the Chief Executive (the latter in a non-voting capacity).
+The Judging panel comprises the Law Society President, Law Society female Vice President, Chair of the Women Lawyers' Committee and the Chief Executive.

 Conditions

-5. Nominees who are unsuccessful will be included for consideration for the Award in the following three years (subject to the nominee continuing to meet the Award criteria and in the absence of the nominee, nominator or seconder withdrawing the nomination).
+6. Nominees who are unsuccessful for an award in a given year will be included for consideration for the award in the following three years (subject to the nominee continuing to meet the award criteria and in the absence of the nominee, nominator or seconder withdrawing the nomination).

-8. The judges may decide that the award not be presented, should there be no suitable nominee.
+9. The judging panel may decide that an award not be conferred in a given year, should there not be a suitably meritorious nominee.

 Winners of the Mary Kitson Award